wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Proteins are essential for life on earth.
 They have many kinds of functions in organisms such as supporting its structure (i.e., keratin in our skin), performing enzymatic reactions (i.e., Ribulose-1,5-bisphosphate carboxylase-oxygenase, a.k.a.
 Rubisco, in plants), or receptors for transduction of signals that mediate cell-to-cell communication.
-Intriguingly, a relatively small amount of amino acid building blocks forms the basis of a structurally very diverse protein repertoire.
+Intriguingly, a relatively small amount of amino acid building blocks forms the basis of a structurally very diverse protein repertoire that exert a wide range of functions of which only some are mentioned before.
 To understand the function of proteins, knowing their structures is key.
 Proteins are created as a long chain of amino acids that then folds into a three-dimensional (3D) structure, based on various types of interactions between amino acid side groups.
 Interestingly, whereas the amino acid sequence of proteins may differ, their folding may still result in comparable 3D structures – with comparable or even similar functionality (see {numref}`w4f1`).
-Thus, the protein folding process is important, as it determines the final 3D structure and misfolding can lead to misfunctioning of the protein, for example causing a disease in humans.
+Thus, the protein folding process is important, as it determines the final 3D structure and misfolding can lead to misfunctioning of the protein, for example causing a disease in humans or resulting in a loss of function in plants.

-The sequence-structure-function paradigm states that in principle, all information to predict the folding of a protein, and thus its 3D structure and ultimately its function, is stored in its primary sequence.
+The sequence-structure-function paradigm states that, in principle, all information to predict the folding of a protein, and thus its 3D structure and ultimately its function, is stored in its primary sequence.
 In practice, however, predicting structure from sequence turned out to be a very hard and challenging task.
 In the various protein structure levels, the primary structure is the amino acid sequence, and the secondary structure refers to local shapes such as sheets, helices, and coils.
 Subsequent interactions between sheets and helices typically form anchor points upon which the tertiary (3D) structure is based.
-This reader introduces the most recent approach to predicting tertiary (3D) structure directly from amino acid sequences: AlphaFold.
+This chapter introduces the most recent approach to predicting tertiary (3D) structure directly from amino acid sequences: AlphaFold.

 :::{figure} images/Week4/w4f1_myoglobin-1.png
 :alt: Different protein structures